 Continue to improve the cost effectiveness of the services we provide while addressing the growing need for high throughput capabilities.

-Lower adoption barriers of OSG services and expand the technology network anchored by the OSG.Support and evolve usable, robust, secure software technologies for the distributed computing communities.
+Lower adoption barriers of OSG services and expand the technology network anchored by the OSG.

+One of the directions we are going to take in the future is dealing with the increased complexity of the node – more complexity, GPU, multicore, different storage paradigms.
+Satellites have already shown value here and we will continue with this model.

+Support and evolve usable, robust, secure software technologies for the distributed computing communities.

 Foster an excellent workforce through providing practical training and hands-on education.